CosmosContracts/testnets/uni-5/04_V12_ALPHA_UPGRADE_2.md

 # V12 Alpha-3 Upgrade

 Welp, the last upgrade didn't succeed.
 Let's get ready to try again.
-The purpose of this upgrade is to rule out other potential issues and gather more infomation, and hopefully restore the testnet.
+The purpose of this upgrade is to rule out other potential issues and gather more information, and hopefully restore the testnet.

 Unfortunately, `uni-5` is not in a great state, we signed one block post-upgrade and then halted.
 So we are going to revive from a snapshot just before the upgrade (block 1785500).